berkiyo/dotfiles/README.md

 ## Extensions, Themes, Tweaks, etc

 After hunting around for a nice Adwaita replacement, I have settled on [Adementary](https://github.com/hrdwrrsk/adementary-theme).
-For the icons, I am currently using [Papirus](https://github.com/PapirusDevelopmentTeam/papirus-icon-theme).
+For the icons, I am currently using [Numix Circle](https://github.com/numixproject/numix-icon-theme-circle).

 As for extensions, I only use three at the moment.

 * User Themes
+* Applications menu
 * Dash to Dock
 * Workspace Indicator
 * Sound Input & Output Device Chooser